How Sean's Passion for Learning & People Led to Success in IT

 Sean was introduced to technology from a young age when his father purchased a failed shareware store.
 Two major events helped further Sean’s passion: a computer-building project and meeting an individual named Rami with “an alphabet soup of letters behind his name.”

-Sean eventually acquired a series 7 and 66 license along with life and health insurance.
-He worked as a financial advisor creating a foundation for his love of vCSO delivery years later.
+Sean eventually obtained the Series 7 and 66 licenses, as well as life and health insurance licenses.
+He worked as a financial advisor, laying the foundation for his love of vCSO delivery years later.
 Sean went on to get a master's in business administration (MBA) from the same university.

-As for the other pivoting point in his IT journey, he met a consultant named Rami that held several titles, such as PMP and CISSP, along with a dozen others.
+Another pivotal point in his IT journey came when he met a consultant named Rami, who held several titles, including PMP and CISSP.

-Now, Sean has also completed several certifications with designations attached to his name - so make sure to address him as Sean Harris, MBA, CISSP, PMP, CCSP, MCSE.
+Today, Sean has also completed several certifications and earned multiple designations, so make sure to address him as Sean Harris, MBA, CISSP, PMP, CCSP, MCSE.

 Sean’s advocacy for education starts at ITS.
-As Senior Vice President of Cybersecurity, he’s constantly on calls with clients, partners, and other members of the organization.
-And though he enjoys discussing the nitty gritty of cybersecurity for businesses, his love is with something else.
+As Chief Risk and Compliance Officer, he’s constantly on calls with clients, partners, and other members of the organization.
+And though he enjoys discussing the nitty-gritty of cybersecurity for businesses, his passion extends beyond technical discussions.

 “I love hardware.
 From my first phone and gaming system modifications, I have loved hardware.
 I maintain a physical penetration field kit that contains such things as Wi-Fi Pineapple’s, screen crabs, card scanners, and rubber ducky's, to name a few tools,” he mentioned.
 “I love that I can merge this fascination of making things do what they were not intended to do with protecting our clients.
 I find showing firsthand what something can do is an extremely effective teaching method.”